gitYourbits/QuestSearch-by-SpeakX/README.md

 # QuestSearch

-**QuestSearch** is a powerful search engine designed to provide fast, accurate, and scalable search capabilities for a large collection of questions.
-It leverages MongoDB Atlas Full-Text Search for efficient querying, Express.js for backend API handling, and Vite + React for a seamless frontend experience.
-QuestSearch is ideal for educational platforms, forums, or any content-rich system that requires efficient searching through questions and topics.
+**QuestSearch** is a powerful search functionality designed to provide fast, accurate, and scalable search capabilities for a large collection of questions.
+It leverages MongoDB Atlas Full-Text Search for efficient querying and gRPC as the service that serves the search functionality.
+Express.js acts as a proxy between the gRPC service and the frontend due to the need for managing cross-origin requests, API routing, and ensuring a smooth communication flow between the frontend and backend.
+The frontend is built using Vite + React for a seamless user experience.

 ## Features

 - **Full-Text Search**: Utilize MongoDB Atlas Full-Text Search to search through question titles with high performance and flexibility.
 - **Pagination**: Results are paginated to ensure smooth user experience and faster query responses.
-- **Type-based Filtering**: Ability to filter questions based on type (e.g., Multiple Choice, True/False).
+- **Type-based Filtering**: Ability to filter questions based on type (e.g., Multiple Choice, Anagram, Read Along, etc).
 - **Responsive Design**: The frontend is built to be fully responsive, ensuring accessibility on both mobile and desktop devices.
-- **Dynamic API**: Both RESTful and gRPC-based APIs for handling search requests.
+- **Dynamic API**: Utilizes a high-performance gRPC-based API for handling search requests, with Express.js serving as a proxy to facilitate seamless communication between the gRPC service and the frontend, ensuring optimized data routing and handling cross-origin requests.
 - **Scalability**: Designed to handle large datasets and optimize search performance with MongoDB's search index.

 ## Technologies Used